 - Peel and slice peaches into ½” wedges.
 Toss peaches with sugar, salt, cornstarch and cinnamon in a medium bowl.

-- Take the pie dough out of the refrigerator and assemble the slices in concentric circles leaving 1 - 1.5” border.
+- Take the pie dough out of the refrigerator and assemble the slices in concentric circles leaving 1 – 1.5” border.
+Pour any juice that may have come out over the fruits.

 - Add the egg yolk to the egg white along with a splash of milk, beat together to make egg wash.
 Brush egg wash on the outer crust and sprinkle turbinado generously over the crust.